 Ease of Use

 How easy a carrier is to put on, take off, and adjust regularly can play a big part in your babywearing experience.
 The ability to put the carrier on and adjust it before putting the baby inside is also a factor, as it is far easier than those you put on while holding the baby in place.
 We like instruction manuals with clear pictures and simple instructions.
 Carriers that offer more carry positions that are easy to change are better than products with complicated buckles or a steep learning curve.
 Other factors in ease of use are out-of-the-box use, hoods and pockets, and whether or not you can use the carrier in all positions without another person's help.

 Ease of Cleaning

-The products that are machine washable and can be thrown in the dryer afterward are rated the highest in this category.
+The machine-washable products you can toss into the dryer afterward are rated the highest in this category.
 On the opposite end of the spectrum, carriers that can only be spot cleaned or must be hung to dry scored lower.
-Excessive downtime while a carrier air dries impacts its score in ease of cleaning.
+Excessive downtime while a carrier air dries, impacts its score in ease of cleaning.